girolamogiudice/Radar_plot/README.md

-# Radar_plot
-Since I received many requests, I am sharing the code to plot a radar plot with a pie chart inside.
-You can see the final results in figure 2a here: https://www.mcponline.org/article/S1535-9476(24)00061-6/fulltext The data file should be formatted in this way: method\tauthor\trank\pathway all tabs separated if the rank is > 11 then it is treated as an outlier.
-The annoying part is position the label on the outer circle since these can have different lenght you need to try different settings.

 # Radar Plot

 This repository contains the code to plot a radar plot with a pie chart inside.
 The project was created in response to multiple requests for this functionality.